What Are 3 Types Of Asexual Reproduction

 Definitions and Scientific Foundations

 Asexual reproduction, at its core, is a process that bypasses the need for meiosis and fertilization.
 Instead, it relies on mitotic cell division, where a parent cell divides to produce two or more identical daughter cells.
-These daughter cells inherit the same genetic material as the parent, resulting in offspring that are genetically uniform.
+Now, these daughter cells inherit the same genetic material as the parent, resulting in offspring that are genetically uniform.
 This uniformity can be both a strength and a weakness; while it ensures the perpetuation of successful traits, it also limits the genetic diversity within a population, making it potentially vulnerable to environmental changes or diseases.

 Budding